stupeak/food_rush_privacy_policy/README.md

 ## 4. Advertising

-This app displays **ads** via third-party ad networks (e.g. Unity Ads).
-These ads may collect limited anonymous device data (such as Ad ID or performance metrics) in accordance with their own privacy policies.
+This app displays ads via third-party ad networks (e.g. Unity Ads).

-We do **not** show personalized ads to users
+- No personalized ads are shown.
+- Ads have been **filtered to exclude sensitive or inappropriate content**, ensuring suitability for all ages, including children.
+- This app **does not collect or transmit the device’s Advertising ID (Ad ID)** or any personal data.
+- No tracking or profiling is performed.
+- Ads may collect limited anonymous usage metrics **only for performance and error reporting**, as permitted by Google’s Families policy.

+Users can fully enjoy the app **without making purchases or granting special permissions**.

 You can use the app without making purchases or enabling any special permissions.